Chonburi F.C.: Affiliated clubs

 Chonburi announced a business partnership between Vissel Kobe of the J1 League in 2012.
 The deal will facilitate player and staff exchanges both at the professional and youth level, as well as friendly matches, the creation of new football schools, and marketing opportunities.

+Players

+Current squad

+Note 1: The official club website lists the supporters as player 12th man.

+Note 2: Players who are AFC Champions League quota foreign players are listed in bold.